 Illuminations of Hildegard of Bingen

 Matthew Fox’s classic with 24 full-color illuminations.
-The ideal book to read in the weeks before arriving — it gives you the visual and theological language to fully appreciate what you encounter.
+Read before arriving to fully appreciate what you encounter.

 Master Packing Checklist